AWS S3 Encryption

 • AWS managed keys

-• automatically rotated every 1 year (updated from 3 years before)
+• automatically rotated every 1 year (approximately 365 days)

 • rotation cannot be enabled or disabled